Email me new jobs like these

 An applicant must possess the required knowledge to get an EASA Part-66 AML (Aircraft Maintenance Licence).
 The applicant must complete the training to have an aircraft type rating TR recognised in the AML.
 The training includes Type Training (Theoretical and Practical) and on-the-job training (OJT).

-Category B licenses are the standard license for aircraft maintenance practitioners, covering two disciplines, B1 and B2.
+If you want to know what is the difference between B1 and B2 aircraft engineer then bear in mind that Category B licenses are the standard license for aircraft maintenance practitioners, covering two disciplines, B1 and B2.
 B1 mechanics licence is focused on engines and airframes.
 B2 avionics is about instrumentation/electronic equipment.

 The B1.1 is the course/section for turbine aircraft; it includes maintenance that requires simple tests to verify their serviceability, and troubleshooting is not included.